How Was The Hanging Gardens Of Babylon Built

 The Foundation and Structure

 The foundation of the Hanging Gardens of Babylon was undoubtedly the most critical aspect of their construction.
-Given the limitations of ancient technology, the builders had to devise a system that could support the immense weight of the gardens, which included layers of soil, vegetation, and an intricate irrigation system.
+Given the limitations of ancient technology, the builders had to devise a system that could support the immense weight of the gardens, which included layers of soil, vegetation, and an detailed irrigation system.

 The most plausible theory suggests a series of tiered platforms, likely constructed of sun-baked bricks reinforced with layers of reeds and bitumen, a natural asphalt.
 These platforms would have been built on top of each other, creating the impression of a stepped mountain.
 The use of arches and vaults, a common architectural feature in Babylonian construction, would have been crucial in distributing the weight evenly and preventing collapse.